Knowing how to grill corn on the cob is a necessary summer skill, so here’s how to do it right—whether you grill corn without the husk or with it on.

 Related Reading: Gluten-Free Pasta Salad Options for Summer

 Grilled corn kernels add dynamite flavor and texture to jalapeño corn muffins, with some sour cream and cheddar cheese in the batter for good measure.
-These would be particularly great with chili as we slide from summer into fall.
+These would be particularly great with chili when we inevitably slide from summer into fall.
 Get the Jalapeño Grilled Sweet Corn Muffins recipe.